 Details of diagnosis, history, and treatment required

-eg MtF transgender.
+eg Gender incongruence.
+MtF transgender.
 Awareness of female gender (with dysphoria) since childhood.
 Seen psychologist and endo and began HRT 2014.
-Diagnosed with gender dysphoria by psychiatrist 2015, recommended for surgery.
+Recommended for surgery.

 Where is the treatment currently available – NZ or overseas?